 With so many things to do, knowing the geography of your map is often crucial, especially if you’re doing a building project.
 This is where the coordinates kick in.
-If you’re making something big in Minecraft, you’re going to need your XYZ’s.
+If you’re making something big in Minecraft, you will need your XYZs.

 The world of Minecraft is vast.
-Technically, it is nearly infinitely vast (in Bedrock Edition at least,) as the world is randomly generated while the player travels through it.
-There is plenty of walking ground to be covered, but you can also dig beneath the ground and fly across the sky.
+Technically, it is nearly infinitely vast as the world is randomly generated while the player travels through it.
+Plenty of walking ground is to be covered, but you can also dig beneath the ground and fly across the sky.

-There are countless points of interest throughout the Minecraft world, including everything from the world spawn (where you spawn when you start for the first time,) villages, mansions, ruined portals, desert temples, and many more.
-One of the most useful things a player can do with coordinates in Minecraft is make notes of where these points of interest are.
+There are countless points of interest throughout Minecraft, including everything from the world spawn (where you spawn when you start for the first time) and villages to mansions, ruined portals, desert temples, and more.
+One of the most helpful things a player can do with coordinates in Minecraft is to note where these points of interest are located.

-Making realistic objects in Minecraft is very popular and there are many impressive examples out there.
+Creating realistic objects in Minecraft is very popular, and many impressive examples exist.
 These, however, would be impossible to plan and execute without correct coordinates in the Minecraft world.
-Let’s say that you want to build a huge pirate ship.
-Small-scale building is relatively easy; just count your cubes and build a house, for instance.
-Projects such as a huge sailing ship will require planning, and without the coordinates, you’re going to have a tough time figuring it out.
-Luckily, they are available in Minecraft, but no by default.
-You’ll need to turn them on in order to see the literal big picture.
+Let’s say that you want to build a giant pirate ship.
+The small-scale item is relatively easy to create; for instance, count your cubes and build a house using commands.

-Like any three-dimensional space, Minecraft has three coordinates, X, Y, and Z. With these three you can accurately pinpoint the exact location of any particular cube in the Minecraft world.
+Like any three-dimensional space, Minecraft has three coordinates: X, Y, and Z. With these three; you can accurately pinpoint the exact location of any particular block or item in the Minecraft world.
 Here is what each of these three coordinates determines.

 - The X coordinate determines your East/West position on the map.
 If the value is positive, it means that the position in question is East of the central part of the map.
 The negative value determines a position in the West.

 - The Y coordinate determines your vertical position on the map.
 The more you move upwards, the more the positive value will increase.
-Alternatively, the more you go towards bedrock, the value will decrease.
-Sea level will always be at Y=64.
+Alternatively, the more you go down towards bedrock, the more the value decreases.
+The sea is always Y=64.

 There are two types of coordinate positions: the absolute position and the relative position.

 - The absolute coordinate represents a specific location in Minecraft.
-If you see numbers 65, 239, 54, these coordinates refer to a specific location that’s 65 blocks to the East, 239 blocks above the sea level, and 54 blocks South of the central point of the map.
+If you see the numbers 65, 239, and 54, these coordinates refer to a place 65 blocks to the East, 239 blocks above sea level, and 54 blocks South of the map’s central point.

-- The relative coordinate is written with a “~”.
-If you see numbers ~3, ~1, ~2, this refers to a position that’s 3 blocks East, 1 block upward, and 2 blocks South of your current position.
+- The relative coordinate represents the distance from a particular location in Minecraft.
+The format is written with a “~” (tilde symbol).
+If you see numbers like “~3, ~1, ~2,” this refers to a position that’s “3” blocks East, “1” block upward, and “2″ blocks South of your current position.

 Finding Your XYZ Coordinates